dustinmschroeder/dustinmschroeder.github.io/publications/publication_page.markdown

 **D.M.
 Schroeder** and C. Grima. *Optimal Radar Sounder Frequency Selection for Ice Shell and Particle/Plasma Observation at Europa*, in preparation for Planetary and Space Science

-C. Grima, D.D.
-Blankenship, **D.M.
-Schroeder**. *Radio Propagation through Europa Ionosphere*, in perparation for Planetary and Space Science

-D.M.
-Schroeder, B.A Campbell, W. Kofman, M. Haynes. *Limits on the Passive Sounding of Icy Moons Using Jovian Decametric Radiation*, in peraparation for Icarus

 **D.M.
-Schroeder**, C. Grima, B.A.
-Campbell. *Estimating Radar Sounding Losses Through Rough Ice Surfaces*, in preparation for IEEE Geoscience and Remote Sensing Letters
+Schroeder**, C. Grima. *Estimating Radar Sounding Losses Through Rough Ice Surfaces*, in preparation for IEEE Geoscience and Remote Sensing Letters

 M. Haynes and **D.M.
 Schroeder**.
 An Hybrid Eikonal/Point Target Model for Icy Satellite Radar Souding, in preparation for IEEE Transactions on Antennas and Propagation